Perceptions of Writing in Papyri. Crossing Close and Distant Readings

 Online Conference 7-8 December 2023, Basel University

-organized from Basel by Claire Clivaz (DH+, SIB, Lausanne) and Isabelle Marthot-Santaniello (Faculty of Arts and Humanities, University of Basel)
+Organized from Basel by Claire Clivaz (DH+, SIB, CH & RSCS, UCLouvain, BE) and Isabelle Marthot-Santaniello (Faculty of Arts and Humanities, University of Basel)

 Argument: This online conference will analyze how digital culture has changed the perceptions of writing styles in papyri.
 Studies conducted by modern scholars have always been the main way of evaluating papyri, determining their dates and content.
 From the beginning of the century, the clearly subjective nature of this research has been highlighted by scholars such as Kim Haines-Eitzen in Guardians of Letters (2000) and Brent Nongbri in God’s Library (2018).